biocai/DeepHiC/README.md

 Nucleotides A, T, C and G are encoded as [1,0,0,0], [0,1,0,0], [0,0,1,0] and [0,0,0,1]

 For better input, we saved the matrix (40000*16) as a grey image (png format).

+The well trained DeepHiC model can be found at https://drive.google.com/file/d/1OKXwq_1L5Sqs2ip1nrPVpXIfPB5Ws99A/view?usp=sharing.